GrHalbgott/index-calculator/README.md

   -i Index name      String  | Choose which index gets calculated.
 Check the README for a list of possible indices.

 optional arguments:
   -c Clip            String | Clip raster to shapefile with shapefile.
 Use the name and file-type only (like roi.shp).
 Default value: None
   -r Resolution      Integer | The indices can be calculated with different resolutions (10, 20, 60 (meters)).
 Default value: highest resolution possible
   -o Optional value  Integer | Some indices need additional values like the L-value in SAVI.
 Default value: as in literature -s Save plot       Boolean | Do you want to automatically save the plot locally to ./data/?
 Use true/false.
+Default: false -t Save as txt     Boolean | Do you want to automatically save the results/ndarray as txt-file locally to ./data/?
+Use true/false.
 Default: false

 Exiting program, call again to run.
 Use -h or --help to show the help dialog.